bman46/Arduino-Gaming-Assistant/README.md

-# GPU Temp Monitor:
+# Arduino Gaming Assistant:
 [![Build status](https://ci.appveyor.com/api/projects/status/1mwgon2hh7qqcg89?svg=true)](https://ci.appveyor.com/project/bman46/gpu-arduino-temp-monitor)

-A windows service application that communicates with an arduino and sends temperature information about GPU Temp, Arduino recives data through serial and displays it on a OLED screen.
+A windows service application that communicates with an arduino and sends temperature information about GPU Temp and CS:GO kills, Arduino recives data through serial and displays it on a OLED screen.
+This was formerly known as ArduinoTemp.
 ## Setup:
   #### Arduino:
   - Verify that [MultiLCD Library](https://github.com/stanleyhuangyc/MultiLCD) is installed